RealTimeLogic/SharkTrustX/README.md

 # SharkTrustX

-SharkTrust eXtended (SharkTrustX) is an extended version of [SharkTrust](https://github.com/RealTimeLogic/SharkTrust) that provides additional features such as remote access of private servers.
+SharkTrust eXtended (SharkTrustX) is an extended version of [SharkTrust](https://github.com/RealTimeLogic/SharkTrust) that provides additional features such as remote access of private servers in addition to providing automatic SSL certificate management for Intranet web servers.
 Unlike SharkTrust, which works with any web server, SharkTrustX is designed exclusively for [Barracuda App Server](https://realtimelogic.com/products/barracuda-application-server/) powered products such as the [Mako Server](https://makoserver.net/).

 SharkTrustX is a free product released under the MIT License.
 See the [SharkTrustX product page](https://realtimelogic.com/products/SharkTrustX/) for additional information.